Learn How to Store Seeds + 15 Creative Seed Storage Ideas

 There are several ways you can organize your garden seeds.
 Some people prefer to alphabetize the seeds in a simple tote.
 Anise, broccoli, carrots etc.

-Some people like to organize seeds by the dates they will need them.
-Put all seeds together, for instance that need to be started indoors around the same time.
+Some people organize seeds by the dates they need them.
+Put all seeds together, for instance, that need to be started indoors around the same time.
 This is a great way to make sure you stay on top of seed starting and also sow seeds at the right time.
+For example:

 - Peppers and eggplants can be stored together because they need a long time to grow from starts before they’re planted outside.